Identifiability of Deep Polynomial Neural Networks: Main results

 Although several works have studied the identifiability of 2-layer NNs, tackling the case of deep networks is significantly harder.
-However, when we consider the opposite statement, i.e., the \textit{non-uniqueness} of a network, it is much easier to show such connection: in a deep network with $L>2$ layers, the lack of uniqueness of any 2-layer subnetwork (formed by two consecutive layers) naturally implies that the full network is non-unique.
-What our main result shows is that, surprisingly, the converse is also true for hPNNs: If the every 2-layer subnetwork is unique, then the full network is unique as well.
+However, when we consider the opposite statement, i.e., the \textit{non-identifiability} of a network, it is much easier to show such connection: in a deep network with $L>2$ layers, the lack of identifiability of any 2-layer subnetwork (formed by two consecutive layers) clearly implies that the full network is not identifiable.
+What our main result shows is that, surprisingly, {under mild additional conditions} the converse is also true for hPNNs: if the every 2-layer subnetwork is identifiable {for some subset of their inputs}, then the full network is identifiable as well.
 This is formalized in the following theorem.